yeoman/yeoman.io/app/authoring/index.md

 Some special generator methods can only be called inside the `constructor` function.
 These special methods usually set up important state controls that cannot work later on.

-This mean you may want to overwrite the default constructor from time to time.
+This means you may want to overwrite the default constructor from time to time.
 You can do it like this:

 ```js
 module.exports = yeoman.generators.Base.extend({